 NAZU City Hostel is a great choice for backpackers looking to explore the city of Guayaquil.
 Located just 700 m from Malecón 2000, the hostel is within a stone’s throw of the main sights of the city.

 There is an on-site restaurant as well as air-conditioned rooms.
 The dorm rooms are spacious and guests have access to their own private locker for keeping their valuables safe.
 A bed in an 8 person dorm room starts at $13UD per night and breakfast is included.

 Where to go next?

-Galapagos Islands: Perhaps the most popular follow-up destination, there are a huge number of travellers who come to Guayaquil solely to hop on a plane and jet off to Galapagos.
-Home of the Giant Land Tortoise and the Blue Footed Booby, these islands offer some truly stunning wildlife spotting opportunities.
+Galapagos Islands: Perhaps the most popular follow-up destination, there are a huge number of travellers who come to Guayaquil solely to hop on a plane and jet off to the Galapagos.
+Home of the Giant Land Tortoise and the Blue-Footed Booby, these islands offer some truly stunning wildlife spotting opportunities.
 With the option to snorkel or dive in the warm waters, you are sure to see animals you’ve never seen before!

 Montañita: If you’re looking for a vibrant party scene and a good spot to surf, head up the coast to the town of Montañita.
 Spend your days sipping on cocktails and gearing up for the evening bar crawl or spend your time productively by signing up for a few Spanish classes in some of the local language schools.

 Puerto López: If you’re looking for some good beaches but don’t want the party scene that comes with Montañita, Puerto López is a good alternative.
 Take a day trip out to Isla de la Plata, more commonly known as the ‘poor man’s Galapagos’ for the opportunity to see Blue Footed Boobys and even partake in a spot of whale watching!